PK

 Lines 002 to 010 run a loop that inserts 100 records into the emp table.

-is referenced as a bind variable inside the VALUES
+APP_JOB is referenced as a bind variable inside the VALUES clause of the INSERT, and specified as the p_job parameter value in the call to UPDATE_JOB_STATUS.

 Updates are performed autonomously.
 You can view the job status before the job has completed.
 This gives you the ability to display status text about ongoing operations in the background as they are happening.